APPLICATION STRATEGY 2017: Utah Sheep, Moose, Goat, Bison

 • Utah has huntable populations for all of the once-in-a-lifetime species, vast amounts of public land, and a high rate for hunt success.

 • Utah’s draw system gives every applicant some chance to draw a once-in-a-lifetime permit.
 While it may be a slight chance, it’s still a chance.

-• Utah is one of a few places in the world to hunt trophy quality, free range American bison.
+• Utah is one of a few places to hunt free range American bison.

 • There is ample time to hunt; the bulk of the hunts are at least a month long and some are much longer.

-• Utah doesn’t have as many moose permits as some surrounding states, but trophy potential is quite good with possibilities of 40” wide spreads.
-Just hope you have a lot of bonus points in order to draw successfully.
+• Utah doesn’t have as many moose permits as some surrounding states, but trophy potential is quite good with possibilities of 40” wide bulls.

 View important information and an overview of the Utah’s rules/regulations, the draw system and bonus points, tag and license fees and an interactive boundary line map on our State Profile.
-You can also view the Utah Rocky Mountain bighorn sheep, desert bighorn sheep, moose, mountain goat and bison profiles to access historical and statistical data to help you find trophy areas.
+You can also view the Utah rocky bighorn sheep, desert bighorn sheep, moose, mountain goat and bison profiles to access historical and statistical data to help you find trophy units.

 Important dates and information

-• Bonus point and preference point applications will be accepted up to March 17, 2016 at 11 p.m.
+- Bonus point and preference point applications will be accepted up to March 16, 2017 11 p.m.
 MST.

 The draw system